 Primary beneficiaries of Producers Direct's work are smallholder farmers located across East Africa and Latin America.
-To deliver our activities and impact, we work with a network of 38 smallholderowned producer organisations across Latin America and East Africa.
+To deliver our activities and impact, we work with a network of 38 smallholder-owned producer organisations across Latin America and East Africa.
 Smallholder farmers across Producers Direct network are diverse in geography, crops and resources.
 On average, the smallholder farmers we work with earn less than \$2 per day and sustain their families on 1.2 hectares (3 acres).
 Farmers are managing diverse farming systems, including cash, non-cash and subsistence crops.
 Principal crops include grains, fruits, vegetables, honey, tea, coffee, and cocoa.
 The average age of our farmers is 60, on average they have 5 dependents and 94% are affected by climate change.
 On average, 16% of the farmers we work with own a smartphone, and 17% have internet access.
 Only 48% have a bank account.
 From our recent survey data, 89% of farmers who responded reported access to finance being a key challenge, and 59% reported market access as an additional challenge - showcasing the importance of our investment in linking farmers to markets.
+Currently, 82% of the farmers in our network growing food security crops are not yet aggregating these crops for sale at local markets - demonstrating the opportunities our work to support market access via FarmDirect can bring to the smallholder farmers within our network.

 We particularly focus our resources on reaching women and youth.
 For over a decade, we have made significant investments in promoting female farmer leadership across our network and empowering female smallholders to play central roles in the design and delivery of our programme activities, both in-person and digitally.
-Furthermore, we continue to invest in supporting youth to take up leadership roles within smallholder communities, as well as to launch and scale their own agri-enterprises, as exemplified by our 2021 YouthDirect Na AgriBiz campaign.
+Furthermore, we continue to invest in supporting youth to take up leadership roles within smallholder communities and in the delivery of Producers Direct's services.